Perspective

 Solution-Focused

 Solution-Focused.
-Problems happen!!
-And, I have often told my children, ‘MOST problems are solvable’.
+I have often told my children, ‘MOST problems are solvable’.
 This mindset offers hope and establishes an intention for seeking solutions, rather than being paralyzed by one’s situation.
-When I consider the ways in which my clients are experiencing distress, I prefer to help them ‘zoom out’ with curiosity and look at the problem from multiple angles, to identify possible solutions.
+When my clients experience distress, I prefer to help them ‘zoom out’ with curiosity and look at the problem from multiple angles, to identify possible solutions.
 Of course, this is easier said than done; which is why having a trained professional on your side can be so valuable.
-And, when solutions to unchangeable circumstances exist (e.g., illness, disability, death), my role is to be present with clients – in their reality -- by honoring their pain in ways that other people in their life are unable to provide.

 Trauma-Informed